Skip to main content Skip to page footer

 From Solln to Holzkirchen

-Suitable for touring bikes, mountain bikes and pedelecs.
-The tour runs mainly on side roads and forest tracks, from Öhnböck and from Berg for a short section on less frequented motorways.
-The majority of the route is on tarmac.
+Suitable for touring bikes, mountain bikes and e-bikes.
+The route follows mainly side roads and forest tracks, with a short section on quiet roads from Öhnböck and Berg.
+Most of the route is on tarmac.

 Starting point: